Alex3397/every-new-manjaro-setup-config/README.md

 WantedBy=multi-user.target
 ```

 Take a look, try to identify the problem by yourself for a moment.
-If you can, `WOW` you're awesome.
-If you can't it's alright, took me a while to find what was wrong, and it's quite simple and also weird, realy.
+If you can, great, if not it's alright, it's quite a simple and weird error, realy.

 The error was in field: